Introduction to The Mystics

 We have no direct access to Jesus’ human-divine awareness.
 But with diligent study of Jesus’ words and actions in scripture, we can begin to sketch the outlines of what St. Paul called “the mind of Christ” (1Cor.
 2:16), and what contemporary contemplatives call “Christ consciousness.”
 As we listen to Jesus’ behavior and his words in the Gospel we notice that while he thought, spoke, and prayed according to his Jewish background, he often departed into new and refreshing understandings, metaphors, and declarations about love and justice.
 He lived a grounded, historical life among family and friends, among those who trusted him, and those who hated him.
 And yet, My Dear Far-Nearness assumes that Jesus’ awareness was not enclosed within his ego identity.
 We might say that Jesus of Nazareth was a mystic, whose personal awareness in linear, mortal time was open to the infinite and timeless Presence and Mystery of the Creator.
 We might also say that the name of this person, Jesus Christ, points to one who lives a mortal life as Jesus of Nazareth, and one who lives in eternity as Christ.
 They are one and the same person, and this way of living in linear time and eternity is, according to Jesus, available to everyone.

 Jesus’ life and his remarkable way of living has inspired millions of people to join the Jesus movement known as Christianity.
 This movement began in the midst of much community agony and conflict which led to Jesus’ execution in his early 30’s.
 After Jesus was executed, his followers struggled with their religious identity.
 Would they continue in the Hebrew tradition, or, through their relationship with Jesus, were they experiencing something really new?
 In the 4th and 5th centuries Christian leaders gathered in several councils to seek agreement on God’s identity, Jesus’ identity, and what followers of Jesus believe.
 Their conclusion was that ultimate reality, the sacred Source of the cosmos, is an imperceptible dance of unconditional Love (Greek: perichoresis) among three simultaneous centers of subjectivity: Creator, Christ, and Holy Spirit.
 They called these three centers “Persons” (Greek: hypostases or prosōpons), each one distinct from the others, but also identical with them (Greek: homoousios, “of one substance”).
 The conclusions of the Hebrew and Christian scriptures and councils about the nature of God have significant implications for the nature of human identity and consciousness: for Christians, to be made in the image and likeness of God means that human beings are made in the image and likeness of the Holy Trinity as three subjective centers of our awareness.
 The Trinity is not a thing, and not outside of us as an object of our awareness.
-Therefore, the words “image” and “likeness” must be something subtle, something elusive and invisible within us.
+Therefore, the words “image” and “likeness” must be something subtle, something elusive and invisibly within our awareness.

 Christian mystics are followers of Jesus who have hungered for a direct experience of God’s three divine portals of Presence.
 Mystics are ordinary people who have looked deeply into their lives and awareness, and discovered a Trinitarian dimension – that is, they experience God as a sacred dance, a perichoresis (a dance-around of Love) in which each “Person” of the Holy Trinity is a microcosm or fractal of the whole, the whole of their spiritual awareness.
 Mystics experience themselves as living within this dance, and the dance as living within them.
-The presence of this trinitarian God transcends us, but is also within our very consciousness.
+The presence of this trinitarian divinity transcends us, but is also within our very consciousness.
 Through study of the Gospels, meditation, contemplation, prayer, and community participation, Christians can experience a reformation and transformation of their awareness, one that mirrors Jesus’ personal consciousness.
 Our faith is that Jesus’ human-divine awareness is always circulating through the “Persons” of the Trinity who are within us and outside of us.

 My Dear Far-Nearness explores each Person of the Holy Trinity (traditionally called Father, Son, and Holy Spirit, or First, Second, and Third Persons) as aspects of our awareness.
 In this section of the website, we offer glimpses of several mystics who, in their writings, tended to highlight the First, Second, or Third Persons.
 They could perceive the Holy Trinity that transcends them because they had inwardly rooted themselves in each aspect of awareness that corresponds to one of the Persons.
 This view of Christian life follows from the teachings of Aristotle, Aquinas, and Raimundo Panikkar who each surmised that what and who we see is what and who we are, and what and who we are is what and who we see.
 My Dear Far-Nearness explores these understandings by suggesting that we can only understand or glimpse the Holy Trinity from within our own trinitarian awareness.
 We can only glimpse the ineffable Mystery of God from within our own mystery; we can only experience the reality of Christ from the viewpoint of Christ within us–as in Paul’s exclamation, “Now, not I but Christ in me”; (Gal.
 2:20); and we can only truly experience the Holy Spirit from the place of the Spirit within and among us.
 As the Dominican friar, Meister Eckhart once wrote, “The eyes through which I see God are the same eyes through which God sees me.”
 In a sense, God is relating to God within each of us.
 No separation–only the mystery of relationships that honor the other in trinitarian fashion.

 The First Person of the Holy Trinity is Creator, a Mystery beyond words and images who is both within and beyond us, participating in linear time and space, and also transcending linear time and space.
 Scientists glimpse this Mystery when they note that we live in a cosmos composed of at least two trillion galaxies in the known universe, that each galaxy includes several billion suns, and that 99.9% of the cosmos is interstellar dust, “dark” matter, and “dark” energy — none of which can be directly observed.
 Science tells us that our cosmos was born from infinity, beyond time and space, and that our universe is expanding into eternity.
 Science will never achieve a final understanding of our ultimate cosmic situation.
-But First Person awareness can help us to discern and to live what is ultimately true by perceiving ourselves, others, and everything from the place of Mystery within us.
+But First Person awareness can help us to discern and to live what is ultimately true by perceiving ourselves, others, and everything from the “place” of Mystery within us.
 We can only understand ourselves as mystery if we detach from our everyday personalities, our linear ego-selves.
 Our doorway to mystery is wide-open in every moment, as a form of “unknowing.”
 We can experience our individual lives as being both in time and transcending time, in the flow of time that is both somewhat repetitive and absolutely new.
 In each moment of shopping, talking, listening, hiking, swimming, making love and dying, we can be open to the possibility that we are becoming new in every Now.
 In the Christian tradition the Second Person usually refers to the historical person Jesus of Nazareth, who, in his fullness embodies the Presence of Creator in linear time.
 However, because Jesus often said that all of us can embody the Creator’s presence My Dear Far-Nearness suggests that every person can live within Second Person awareness, that is, in Christ’s awareness, which is both in time, and eternal.

 As the Catholic priest and writer Fr.
 Henri Nouwen often said, “What is said of Jesus is said of you.”
 And as Jesus himself declared, “On that day you will know that I am in my Father, and you in me, and I in you” (John 14:20).
 Like Jesus, every person person can relate to Creator as his or her ultimate I-Thou relationship.
 This relational/interpersonal dimension in our awareness that lives within the divine-human experience is known as the love of Christ.
 The Third Person is the Spirit, who moves among us, inspiring us to co-create just, safe, and beloved communities.
-When we live from within the dynamism of these “Persons,” we become free, whole persons — no longer merely poor or rich, consumers, owners, sellers, soldiers, civilians, or whatever social roles we play.
-When we live the mind of Christ we are always navigating through the boundaries of awareness from mystery, to I-Thou love, and to Spirit-inspired actions for justice, truth, and goodness in all beings.
+When we live from within the dynamism of these three “Persons,” we unfold as free, whole persons — no longer merely poor or rich, consumers, owners, sellers, soldiers, civilians, or whatever social roles we play.
+When we live from within the mind of Christ we are always navigating through the boundaries of awareness from mystery, to I-Thou love, and to Spirit-inspired actions for justice, truth, and goodness in all beings.
 It’s a never-ending, dynamic, circular flow of awareness.

 The mystics we glimpse here (all whom have passed away) are those who have shared a desire to experience God directly, in silence, solitude, and community.
-They understood that God as a Holy Trinity is not only “out there,” somewhere beyond us, and not merely a doctrine to be believed, but also right here within us and among us.
+They understood that God as Holy Trinity is not only “out there,” somewhere beyond us, and not merely a doctrine to be believed, but also right here within us and among us.
 Each of us can embody the mind of Christ.
 The following mystics and others have inspired My Dear Far-Nearness.

 First Person Mystics: Introduction